 Torbay Audiology – Hearing Care has an Audiology Led Tinnitus Direct service which your GP can refer you to directly.
+Our waiting times are currently low and you will be seen by a Specialist Senior Audiologist who will take a comprehensive medical history.
+This may include questions about you mental health and they may then go onto perform Audiological testing.
+The audiologist will then discuss the mechanisms of tinnitus, and will help you decide on an individual management plan and help you set realistic goals in order to attempt to reduce awareness of you tinnitus.
 You will be seen by a specialist tinnitus audiologist who will take a comprehensive medical history and perform audiological testing.
 The audiologist will give you an explanation for your tinnitus, followed by help managing and reducing it.
 Your results will be overseen by an Ear, Nose and Throat consultant and if required any further testing will be arranged.
-You will be offered the option of seeing another specialist tinnitus audiologist for further tinnitus counselling.
+You will be offered the option of seeing another Specialist Senior Audiologist for further tinnitus counselling.

 If you need further help managing your tinnitus you can see a specialist tinnitus audiologist for tinnitus counselling.
-At this appointment the specialist can help you further to understand the possible cause and mechanisms of your tinnitus and the factors which control it, enabling you to reduce the level of your tinnitus.
-We may offer you the opportunity to see a psychologist who will talk to you about your tinnitus and help you to learn to understand and cope with it.
+At this appointment the specialist can help you further to understand the possible cause and mechanisms of your tinnitus and the factors which control it, enabling you to make changes and learn management strategies in order to help reduce awareness of your tinnitus.
+This appointment may involve talking about other factors that influence tinnitus awareness such as mental health/mood.
+We may offer you the opportunity to see a psychologist who will talk to you about your tinnitus and help you to learn more psychological techniques to better understand and live with it.

 Hearing aids are a great help with hearing loss and for many people provide enough additional help to enable them to manage their everyday activities, but hearing aids are not a cure for hearing impairment and improving your communication tactics can add the extra help to make everyday life easier.
 A specialist audiologist can help you learn ways to improve your communication tactics.